Follow the instructions below to proceed with your digital slide scanning request:

 - Download box (batch download).
 You will receive an email notification with a link to download your digitized slides.

-- WebMicroscope account.
-The WebMicroscope Software is a complete software package for virtual microscopy.
+- Aiforia account.
+The Aiforia Software is a complete software package for virtual microscopy.
 It is designed to store, share and analyze large, gigapixel-size, whole slide images of scanned tissues and biopsies.
-WebMicroscope is an open web-based platform, and independent from scanner model or a brand.
-FIMM internal users have free access to WebMicroscopy account.
+Aiforia is an open web-based platform, and independent from scanner model or a brand.

 Instructions for preparing the slides for scanning: